 Groups or residents who want to participate regardless of whether they receive honorarium support are urged to begin their consultations as soon as possible to meet the July 24 deadline for input.

 Can I provide input to the TORR consultation in some other way than the SPT process?

 Anyone can provide feedback directly to TORR.
 TORR launched its consultation process several weeks ago, inviting residents to give feedback (by survey or email) by June 30, 2020.
+The City has now extended this deadline to July 15.
 For more information, read about their process and submission guidelines.